TabbycatDebate/tabbycat/docs/install/osx.rst

     serving on http://127.0.0.1:8000

-8. Open your browser and go to the URL printed above.
+h.
+Open your browser and go to the URL printed above.
 (In the above example, it's http://127.0.0.1:8000.)
 It should look something like the screenshot below.
 If it does, great!
 You've successfully installed Tabbycat.

   .. image:: images/tabbycat-bare-osx.png
       :alt: Bare Tabbycat installation